hummingbot/hummingbot-site/docs/installation/index.md

 Using Docker for Hummingbot deployment offers several benefits, such as simplifying the installation process, enabling easy versioning and scaling, and ensuring a consistent and isolated environment for running the bot.

-Follow the instructions listed in the [Deploying Hummingbot with Docker](/installation/deploy/) page.
+Follow the instructions listed in the [Deploying Hummingbot with Docker](/installation/deploy/) page, or watch the video below:

+<iframe style="width:100%; min-height:400px;" src="https://www.youtube.com/embed/VzmJuJ0D0c8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## OS-Specific Guides